 The father of the bride doesn’t have to play second fiddle and simply be the warm up act for the best man and the groom – these father of the bride speech examples underline that.
 Father of the bride speech can have one or two jokes – or even more if you’re that way inclined – smattered through it.
 In fact, it can be just as funny as those still to come.

 A bit of gentle humour towards your daughter will be well received.
-Don’t upset her, but you should be able to poke fun at finally ridding yourself of the financial burden.
+Don’t upset her, but you should be able to poke fun a bit.

 “I never thought this day would arrive when you got married.
 But now I’ve finally got my bathroom back!”